thegetty/quire-docs/content/docs-v1/getting-started.md

 2. Still in the command-line shell, type `quire preview` and press enter to initiate the preview.

 3. To view the preview, open a web browser and visit the localhost URL that is provided in the command-line shell output (for example, http://localhost:8080) to see the publication.
-To stop the preview, you can either press Control–C or type `quire stop` and press enter.
+To stop the preview,  press Control–C.

 Some tips for previewing your publication: